 Triumph Bonneville rivals

-The retro market is enjoying a bit of a purple patch at the moment and there’s a few options around for the Bonneville to fend off.
+The retro market is enjoying a bit of a purple patch at the moment and there’s a few options around for the Bonneville to fend off, depending on the version you’ve chosen.

 The BMW R nineT, Moto Guzzi V7 and the Norton Commando are the main competition, but there’s also several scrambler ranges to contend with and not to mention Japanese manufacturers putting out retro-infused bikes like the Suzuki SV650X and the Honda CB1100.
 Anyone who likes the style and idea of a Bonneville but wants more performance would be interested in these.